-Thank you for considering being part of a case study for Futures Housing Group.
+Thank you for considering sharing your story about being a Futures customer.

-We use case studies to tell the stories of people who live in our communities, raise awareness of our services and showcase the positive impact that living in a Futures home can have.
+We use personal stories or 'case studies' to bring to life the experiences of people who live in our communities, to raise awareness of our services and showcase the positive impact that living in a Futures home can have.
 We’re proud of the work we do as a housing association with a strong purpose, and we want to make sure we’re helping as many people as possible.
 Hearing your story might give someone else the confidence to reach out and get the support they need too.

 There are a few ways we use case studies.
 You might have been asked to take part in a case study for a specific reason, like a campaign or our annual review, or we might want to use your story to promote a specific service such as money or employment advice.
 They might be used on our website and social media channels, in the press or in publications that we or other organisations have created.